conlonsp/brainstorm-app/README.md

 - Ability to update user profile pic and bio from the Dashboard.
 - Update the Idea Board to allow only 10 ideas to show at once, with buttons to navigate to the next 10 or back 10.
 - Be able to view other users pages, stats, and befriend them!
+- Add Avatar to top right corner of Idea Details

 I hope you enjoy using BrainStorm, make new connections, and develop many amazing ideas!